schimar/euto/README.md

 ## General setup

+(This will be added to as we go along)

-It might be beneficial to use ssh-keys instead of ssh-password.
+1) It might be beneficial to use ssh-keys instead of ssh-password.
 See this [quick guide](https://www.linuxbabe.com/linux-server/setup-passwordless-ssh-login)

 <br/>